Fire Alarm Installation Cost

 Supply Only Costs

 Buying a fire alarm is usually pretty cheap.
-Unless it is a more technical smart alarm, they are generally pretty cheap.
+They are generally pretty cheap unless it is a more technical smart alarm.

 Type of Alarm Cost